-The school I trained in, Blue Heron Academy of Arts and Sciences has long contended that the muscles and the rest of the soft tissue need to be treated and viewed medically and has trained us accordingly.
-So I’ve been sticking to my training and viewing and treating the muscle and the rest of the soft tissue from a MEDICAL perspective, not an entertainment spa massage perspective with regard to technique and set up of my business this way since 2002.
+The school I trained in, Blue Heron Academy of Arts and Sciences has long contended that the muscles and the rest of the soft tissue need to be treated and viewed medically and has trained us accordingly to basically be muscle doctors if we do the entire advanced training.
+So I’ve been sticking to my training and viewing and treating the muscle and the rest of the soft tissue from a MEDICAL perspective, not an entertainment spa massage perspective or sensual massage perspective which is prostitution and caters to patriarchal abuse of women in distracting them from business and earning money and instead tries to get the woman to focus on the body as sex for money.
+We’re not doing it and we encourage every massage therapist to work with firm boundaries.

 Nevertheless, if your pain level is through the roof, you need an MRI to check whether or not the disc is injured.
 I would refer you out in that case unless the disc is only bulging.
 Bulging disc is very common and very treatable with my work and your exercise but you should see a P.T. as well.